Leke-Ariyo/plaidappbackend/README.md

 ## Plaid Backend

 ## Description
-Plaid Backend is an application built with django rest framework to supply APIs for using plaid to connect with customers of your e-commerce website and easily person queries on a dashboard to be build off the API.
+Plaid Backend is an application built with django rest framework to supply APIs for using plaid to connect with customers of your e-commerce website and easily person queries on a dashboard to be build off the API, it contains transaction histories and is also connected to Stripe as a payment gateway.